Please Wait a Moment

 • ALC Exam Certificate

 Part 2.
-Portfolio
+Portfolio_Applicant’s Name

-The ALC Accreditation Committee will consider each application to determine if all requirements have been satisfied.
+Committee Review: The ALC Accreditation Committee will consider each application to determine if all requirements have been satisfied.
 Members of the Committee reserve the right to request additional information or an interview (via phone or in person) with any ALC Designation applicant should there be questions regarding the candidate’s completion of the requirements for the designation.
 The Chairman of the ALC Accreditation Committee serves as the liaison to all applicants.
 Applicants who are determined not to have satisfied the requirements will be advised of the reasons for that determination so that they may correct any deficiencies.

-Applications are accepted on a rolling basis and must be approved by both the ALC Designation Committee and the RLI Board of Directors, which meets monthly.
+Review Timeframe: Applications are accepted on a rolling basis and must be approved by both the ALC Designation Committee and the RLI Board of Directors, which meets monthly.
 The timeline for approval depends on how many applications are already in the queue and when the application is approved in relation to the monthly Board of Directors meeting.
 Since every application is reviewed by the ALC Designation Committee, which is composed of ALCs who are still actively selling land real estate, please be aware that timing can take anywhere from four weeks to four months or more, for an application to go through the entire process.

 The ALC Fast Track